 - For smaller jobs use the Short Form Agreement

 - For larger jobs use Conditions of Contract for Consultancy Services

 All consultants should identify any risks early on in the project.
 This could be things like bad weather affecting the timelines, or unavailability of a material causing the project cost to increase.

 Good project management from the beginning of a project should identify and minimise any risks.

 For large projects we recommend project insurance be taken out in the names of the client, contractor and consultant to ensure that the insurer responds to a loss.
 Parties should refer to their insurance advisers for information on the availability of such a policy and its appropriateness to the proposed works.

 All ACE New Zealand consultants carry professional Indemnity insurance which indemnifies the consultant in respect of liabilities arising from professional activities.

-Each firm will set out their fees differently based on their qualifications, training, skill and experience brought to the job, plus an allowance for risk.
+Each firm will set out its fees differently based on qualifications, training, skill and experience brought to the job, plus an allowance for risk.
 There are several ways a consultant will set the cost of the job including:

 - Time writing

 Discuss with your consultant how they charge and be clear from the start of the project.
 Be sure to also ask about how expenses are charged to the project.